anontechnology/documentation/docs/api/datapoints.md

 |-----------|-------------|-----------|
 |404|Data Not Found|No search results were found for the provided query.|

+## POST /entities/{entityId}/attributes
+Stores attributes for the given entity

+Identical to [POST /users/{userId}/attributes](#post-usersuseridattributes), but stores data for entities rather than users.

 ## POST /users/{userId}/attributes
 Stores attributes for the given user